Is Korean Skincare Really Superior? An Investigation

 "When K-beauty was introduced to the western market through popular channels and social media, a phenomenon was awakened, creating demand and opportunity for business," says Nina Vargas, a global business strategist for beauty, fashion and wellness brands.
 "This allowed Korean cosmetics companies to obtain help from the Korea International Trade Association (KITA)."
 KITA is a nonprofit organisation that helps small and medium enterprises enter markets abroad.

-What's more, Dr Jenelle Kim, founder and formulator of JBK Wellness Labs, says that Korean skincare uses the latest science to understand exactly what our skin needs.
+What's more, Dr Jenelle Kim, founder and formulator of JBK Wellness Labs in the US, says that Korean skincare uses the latest science to understand exactly what our skin needs.
 "It utilises ingredients in new ways, while remaining committed to formulating with centuries-proven ingredients and, for some brands [like Erborian, Sulwhasoo and Beauty of Joseon], the powers of herbal medicine."
 Ginseng and green tea are super popular, for example.

 Advertisement